darekkay/dashboard/JOURNAL.md

+## (1.0.10)

+Until now, the available widgets and their configurability were hard coded.
+With more widgets and widget properties (like initial options) coming, a dynamic way to list the widgets and their properties was needed.
+Now creating a new widget means just using the file generator (`yarn generate`) followed by a script to re-scan the available widgets (`yarn scan-widgets`).

 ## 2019-09-30 (1.0.9)

 The personalization concept is fully implemented: every widget can now define a configuration modal.
 The first (and currently only) widget is the Search widget, where the user is able to define the title and URL pattern.
 A list of predefined search engines is also available for a quicker access.